CormacDC/BoomTownAssignment/README.md

 ## Running

-In a console or terminal, navigate to the directory where this repo is located on your machine and simply enter `dotnet run`.
+1. In a console or terminal, navigate to the directory where this repo is located on your machine
+2. Enter `dotnet run`
+3. The output should display to the console

 ## The Assignment